 Welcome to the University of Pittsburgh!
 We are planning numerous events to orient our new graduate or professional students to Pitt and Pittsburgh.
 This website will help you navigate all the activities so you don't miss out on important information about resources and opportunities to engage with your peers from all of the 14 graduate schools.
 (Photos in these webpages were taken prior to the COVID-19 pandemic and do not necessarily reflect current health and safety guidelines.)

-Hosted by the Office of the Provost – Graduate Studies, all graduate and professional students are invited to this virtual event to meet key administrative and student leaders.
-The speakers will introduce you to the Pitt campus and the city of Pittsburgh, as well as update you on how we are keeping our campus safe.
+Hosted by the Office of the Provost – Graduate Studies, all incoming graduate and professional students are invited to this event to meet key administrative and student leaders.
+The speakers will introduce you to Pitt and highlight services available to support you.
+A welcome picnic will follow the welcome presentations.

-The Office of International Services (OIS) will host a one-hour virtual welcome session on Monday, August 10 at 9:00 a.m.
-EDT and will introduce international students to the OIS staff, services, and upcoming events, including the extended virtual orientation.
+The Office of International Services (OIS) will host a welcome session on Monday, August 16 and will introduce international students to the OIS staff, services, and upcoming events.
 Send any questions to OISnew@pitt.edu.

 School- and Program-level Orientations (days and times vary)